We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-A yeast infection develops when Candida fungi, which is a type of yeast, grow uncontrollably on the surface of the skin or in mucous membranes inside the body.
-People can develop yeast infections anywhere inside or outside of their body, including the mouth, throat, vagina, penis, or anus.
+A yeast infection develops when Candida fungi, a type of yeast, grow uncontrollably.
+People can develop yeast infections anywhere inside or outside their body, including the anus.

 An anal yeast infection often causes intense and persistent anal itching, also called pruritus ani.

 People can treat anal yeast infections with over-the-counter (OTC) antifungals or prescription medication.

 Keep reading to learn more about the symptoms, causes, treatments, and risk factors associated with anal yeast infections.

 An anal yeast infection occurs when an overgrowth of Candida fungi develops in the anus.

 People who have an anal yeast infection may experience the following symptoms:

 - burning sensation